cfl-temple/portfolio/_pages/team/alumni/2016/ning-gong.md

  - PhD ECE at Temple University, 2013-2016
 ---

-Ning Gong is a Senior Software Engineer at Dark Matter Technologies.
+Dr. Ning Gong is a Senior Software Engineer at Dark Matter Technologies.